Shared Metadata for Data-Centric Materials Science: Introduction: Metadata and FAIR data principles

 From a practical point of view, the metadata are organized in a schema.
 We summarise what the FAIR principles imply in terms of a metadata schema as follows:

-\begin{itemize} \item {\em Findability} is achieved by assigning unique and Persistent Identifiers (PIDs) to data and metadata, describing data with rich metadata, and registering\cite{MDRnote} the (meta)data in searchable resources.
-Widely known examples of PIDs are digital object identifiers (DOIs) and (permanent) Uniform Resource Locators (URLs). \item {\em Accessibility} is enabled by application programming interfaces (APIs), which allow to query and retrieve single entries as well as entire archives. \item {\em Interoperability} implies the use of formal, accessible, shared, and broadly applicable languages for knowledge representation (these are known as formal ontologies and will be discussed in Section \ref{sec:onto}), use of vocabularies to annotate data and metadata, and inclusion of references. \item {\em Reusability}~ hints at the fact that data in materials science are often exploited only once for a focus-oriented research project, and many data are not even properly stored as they turned out to be irrelevant for the focus.
-In this sense, many data constitute a ``waste'' that can be recycled, provided that the data can be found and they are properly annotated.
-In this sense the ``R'' in FAIR could also mean {\em recyclable}.
-Another evocative interpretation could be {\em repurposable}, indicating that data may well be used, and valuable, for a different purpose than that for which they were initially created. \\ \end{itemize}
+\begin{itemize} \item {\em Findability} is achieved by assigning unique and Persistent Identifiers (PIDs) to data and metadata, describing data with rich metadata, and {\em registering} (see below) the (meta)data in searchable resources.
+Widely known examples of PIDs are digital object identifiers (DOIs) and (permanent) Uniform Resource Identifiers (URIs).
+According to ISO/IEC 11179, a metadata {\em registry} (MDR) is a database of metadata that supports the functionality of registration.
+Registration accomplishes three main goals: identification, provenance, and monitoring quality.
+Furthermore, an MDR manages the semantics of the metadata, i.e., the relationships (connections) among them.

+\item {\em Accessibility} is enabled by ``application programming interfaces'' (APIs), which allow one to query and retrieve single entries as well as entire archives. \item {\em Interoperability} implies the use of formal, accessible, shared, and broadly applicable languages for knowledge representation (these are known as formal ontologies and will be discussed in Section ``Outlook on ontologies in materials science'' ), use of vocabularies to annotate data and metadata, and inclusion of references. \item {\em Reusability}~ hints at the fact that data in materials science are often exploited only once for a focus-oriented research project, and many data are not even properly stored as they turned out to be irrelevant for the focus.
+In this sense, many data constitute a ``waste'' that can be recycled, provided that the data can be found and they are properly annotated. \\ \end{itemize}

 Establishing one or more metadata schemas that are FAIR-data-principles compliant, and that therefore enable the materials-science community to efficiently share the heterogeneously and decentrally produced data, needs to be a community effort.
 The workshop ``Shared Metadata and Data Formats for Big-Data Driven Materials Science: A \mbox{NOMAD}--FAIR-DI Workshop'' was organized and held in Berlin in July 2019 to ignite this effort.
 In the following sections, we describe the identified challenges and first plans, divided into different aspects that are crucial to be addressed in computational materials science.
 We close with an outlook on a metadata schema for experimental materials science and on the introduction of formal ontologies for materials-science databases.